By Dietitian Jill Place

 So where do we go from here?

-What do you think about the current state of conventional medicine?
+So what do YOU think about the current state of conventional medicine?
 Have you tried alternative treatments?
-Would you like it is they were covered by insurance?
+Would you like it if they were covered by insurance?

 Leave a Reply